chromium/chromium/docs/threading_and_tasks.md

 You might come across references to MessageLoop or MessageLoopCurrent in the code or documentation.
-These classes no longer exist and we are in the process or getting rid of all references to them. base::MessageLoopCurrent was replaced by base::CurrentThread and the drop in replacements for base::MessageLoop are base::SingleThreadTaskExecutor and base::Test::TaskEnvironment.
+These classes no longer exist and we are in the process or getting rid of all references to them. `base::MessageLoopCurrent` was replaced by `base::CurrentThread` and the drop in replacements for `base::MessageLoop` are `base::SingleThreadTaskExecutor` and `base::Test::TaskEnvironment`.